Circumcision Phimosis

 Circumcision

 It is also performed as a day surgery procedure.
-It includes removal of the excess foreskin and the constricted band.
+It includes the removal of the excess foreskin and the constricted band.
 The wound is repaired with dissolving sutures.
 The procedure takes 1 hour.

 For more details please contact our office on: Tel: 02-9561 0200 or 1300 004 008